-All connections except the mains power cable and the earth cable are connected to the Novatec S6 from the front.
+All connections except the mains power cable and the earth cable are connected to the NovaTec Mobile Gateway S20 from the front.
+The mains power cable is connected from the back using the cable that has already been fitted for this purpose.
 All local loops, antennas and extension lines are connected via special connectors located on the front panels of each of the slide-in modules.
-The power cable (not supplied) is attached to the power socket on the rear of the system.
 In order to avoid overheating the system, please ensure while laying the cabling that the air circulation is not obstructed.